Introduction: Becoming a Friendly & Fair Teacher

 - You set a good example because you are aware of your influence.

-- Everyone is aware of the framework and can be held accountable for it.
+- Everyone is aware and accountable of the framework.

 - When your students are working independently your ask them to handle the freedom offered in a responsible way AND you trust them to work seriously with the different topics (starting with the framework).

-- If a student cannot handle the freedom offered, you coach this student.
+- If a student cannot cope with freedom offered, you coach this student.
+See video How the brain works

 If any one of positive learning environment points are negative, the house of cards collapses: